Shiba Inu Health Issues

 Prevention Strategies

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Shiba Inus have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to allergies and luxating patella.
+Shiba Inus sit in the medium-size category, shed at a heavy level, and carry documented risk for allergies and luxating patella — those three factors drive most of the daily-care decisions.

 When to See the Vet